El Shaddai: Ascension of the Metatron: Scenario and art design

 Takeyasu created the designs for Enoch, Lucifel and the Nephilim at around the same time, basing them on the visual theme of a timeless realm.
 Enoch's design took the longest to finalise, with his armor taking inspiration from tokusatsu and mecha armour designs.
 He started from a concept of what Ōkami protagonist Amaterasu would look like as a human.
 His design was inspired by Enoch's presentation as a simple and honest man in the original text, with his armour meant to be otherworldly without being flashy.
 The armor was also a reference to Enoch's eventual form as the angel Metatron.
 Takeyasu included a pair of jeans in the design as he liked jeans.

 Lucifel was the first character Takeyasu designed, and stayed generally unchanged during development.
 His human appearance, which Takeyasu feared would have him mistaken for a villain, informed the non-human designs of the Grigori.
-Enoch and Lucifel were designed to contrast each other in appearance, representing the stylistic extremes of the West (Enoch) and Japan (Luficel).
+Enoch and Lucifel were designed to contrast each other in appearance, representing the stylistic extremes of the West (Enoch) and Japan (Lucifel).
 Takeyasu also avoided sexualized design stereotypes for the female characters.
 The Nephilim's unconventional design was directly based on their vague description within the Book of Enoch and role as the supposed origin of monsters, moving away from their traditional portrayal as humanoid giants.
 He also played against expectations by not making the Grigori conventionally beautiful and young.
-Each of the bosses was designed around the personalities of the Grigori.
+Each of the bosses were designed around the personalities of the Grigori.